OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:47

-and my spirit rejoices in God my Saviour,
+and my spirit is glad in God my Saviour,

 ## Luke 1:48